-To use Globus on the NeSI HPC cluster, you need:
+To use Globus on NeSI platforms, you need:

 - Access to one or both of our HPCs: Mahuika or Māui.

-- Access to the Globus endpoint system where files will be transferred to/from.
+- Access to the Globus endpoint platform where files will be transferred to/from.

 Note that a NeSI account does not create a Globus account, nor can you, as the end user, link the two through a web site.
-Also, both your accounts (My NeSI and Globus) must exist before you try to use our DTN.
+Also, both your accounts (NeSI and Globus) must exist before you try to use our DTN.

 The NeSI Data Transfer Node